 ALLEN: Kelly, who's with the Fort Walton Beach Tea Party, said he's even created a few congressional and legislative districts using the committee's website.

-Mr. KELLY: I have found the software easy to use.
+KELLY: I have found the software easy to use.
 It took me about 15 minutes, with the help of the videos, to become proficient and several hours to draw the plans.

 ALLEN: House redistricting chairman Will Weatherford says he views the new software and maps produced by the public as a form of crowd-sourcing: drawing input from the largest number of people possible before the legislature puts its own map together.
 And he rejects any suggestion these hearings are just window dressing.

-We think that the best way to go about his process is to take public testimony on the front end and then draw maps and then go back and take more public testimony based on the maps that you've drawn.
+WILL WEATHERFORD: We think that the best way to go about his process is to take public testimony on the front end and then draw maps and then go back and take more public testimony based on the maps that you've drawn.

-Greg Allen, NPR News, Miami.
+ALLEN: Greg Allen, NPR news, Miami.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.